 If you have different landing pages on your website for each region that you serve, send customers to the landing page most relevant to their geographic areas.
 That way, they don't have to spend time searching for the information that's relevant to them.

 You're a real estate agent and your website has listings for apartments for sale throughout Florida.
 If a customer is searching for apartments in Miami, you'll want to send them to your landing page with Miami apartments, rather than Orlando apartments.

-Use location extensions to highlight your business address
+Use location assets to highlight your business address

-If it's important for your customers to know where your business is located, it can be helpful to add location extensions to your ads.
-Location extensions merge your business address and phone number seamlessly with your ad text.
+If it's important for your customers to know where your business is located, it can be helpful to add location assets to your ads.
+Location assets merge your business address and phone number seamlessly with your ad text.

-If all of the businesses in your location extensions are in the U.S., you can target a radius around your location extensions to show ads to people located near your business.
+If all of the businesses in your location assets are in the U.S., you can target a radius around your location assets to show ads to people located near your business.
 With bid multipliers, you can also set different bids for these areas.